cuu/arch-linux-arm-clockworkpi/README.md

 ## Done!

-The SD card is now ready to be booted by the uConsole!  you can use follow commands to expand filesystem size to fullfil SD card.
+The SD card is now ready to be booted by the uConsole!

+To expand the filesystem and use the entire SD card capacity, run the following commands:

 ```
 sudo growpart /dev/sdX 3
 sudo resize.f2fs /dev/sdX3